Jan Magnussen: Family

 Magnussen's oldest son Kevin is also a racing driver currently competing in the FIA World Endurance Championship and IMSA WeatherTech SportsCar Championship with BMW, having previously competed in Formula One with Haas, McLaren and Renault.
 Kevin mentioned that his father was his first hero when he was a child.

-His nephew, Dennis Lind, and his youngest son, Luca, are also racing drivers.
+Other racing drivers in Magnussen's family are his nephew Dennis Lind, and Jan's youngest son Luca.